Existence, uniqueness, and regularity of solutions to nonlinear and non-smooth parabolic obstacle problems: Proof of Theorem

 If Assumption 8 also holds, the solution $u$ is unique. \end{lemma}

-The proof builds on the approximation argument proposed by \cite{byun2018nondivergence} and \cite{byun2022w}, extending it to fully nonlinear parabolic obstacle problems.
-We first establish existence and obtain a $W^{1,2,p}$-estimate when the obstacle is in $W^{1,2,p}$ using known existence results and estimates on the regularity of solutions of the Dirichlet problem, e.g., Theorem 12.1.7, 15.1.3, and 15.1.4 in \cite{krylov2018sobolev}.
-These estimates allow for an arbitrary continuous dependence of the operator on the value of the solution $u$.
-As a result, we can sidestep the fixed-point argument in \cite{byun2018nondivergence}, streamlining the proof.
+The proof builds on the approximation argument proposed by \cite{byun2018nondivergence} and \cite{byun2022w}, extending it to fully nonlinear parabolic obstacle problems. \cite{byun2018nondivergence} approximate the obstacle problem by a Dirichlet problem similar to \eqref{eq:Dirichlet}.
+They then use the Schauder fixed-point theorem to show the existence of $L^p$-solutions whose norms are bounded by a constant independent of $\epsilon$.
+Instead, we appeal to known existence results and estimates on the regularity of solutions of the Dirichlet problem, e.g., Theorem 12.1.7, 15.1.3, and 15.1.4 in \cite{krylov2018sobolev} that allow for an arbitrary continuous dependence of the operator on the value of the solution $u$.
+As a result, we can sidestep the fixed-point argument in \cite{byun2018nondivergence}, streamlining the proof of the existence of a solution and $W^{1,2,p}$-estimate when the obstacle is in $W^{1,2,p}$.
 We then show by induction that the existence and regularity results for a single $W^{1,2,p}$-obstacle carry to the pointwise maximum of a finite number of $W^{1,2,p}$-obstacles.